EhtishamAshraf/ros_turtle-shapes/README.md

 # ROS Turtle Shapes

-This repository contains the code to draw shapes (i.e., square, rectangle, triangle, square) and reaching a specific goal with turtlesim.
+This repository contains the code to draw shapes (i.e., square, rectangle, triangle, square) and reaching a specific goal point with turtle.

 # Create Ros Workspace